8838drake/Bede.Less/README.md

 ```

 ##JS Prefixes
-Classes in HTML files that are used in javascript should be prefixed with `js-`.
+Classes in HTML files that are used in Javascript should be prefixed with `js-`.

 #####Good
 ```html